MasteryEducation/CPAExamsMastery.com/content/aud/2/5/2/index.md

 --------------------------------------------------------------------------------

-## SEO-Optimized Quiz: Mastering Entity-Level Controls and the Control Environment
+## Quiz: Mastering Entity-Level Controls and the Control Environment

 {{< quizdown >}}